tabebqena/qor/README.rst

     koreapp = app

 Now `Qor` knows that you name the `index` handler as `index_page` and you intend to use this name in building url for this route. similiary, `Qor` knows that the `post_list` and `post_detail` are the names that should reverse to the `posts` & `single_post` handlers respectively.
-To build a URL to a specific handler, you can use the :meth:`~qor.Qor.reverse` method or its proxy :meth:`~qor.Request.reverse`.
+To build a URL to a specific handler, you can use the `~qor.Qor.reverse` method or its proxy `~qor.Request.reverse`.
 It accepts the name of the route as its first argument and any number of keyword arguments, each corresponding to a variable part of the route.

 .. code-block:: python